Battle of Lauro: Background

-The battle
+Battle

 The Pompeians then attempted to flee over land, constantly pursued and harassed by Caesarian forces.
 In course of the flight, Pompeius the Younger was once more wounded, this time in the shoulder and left leg, so that his men had to carry him on a litter.
 The Pompeians eventually took refuge at a well defendable wooded hill near the town of Lauro, but they were discovered by a local, who reported them to the Caesarians.
 As result, Pompeius and his men were surrounded.
 The Caesarians, under command of Lucius Caesennius Lento, began to attack the Pompeian positions, but thanks to the natural conditions, the defenders were able to repulse multiple assaults.
 Thus thwarted, Lento's forces settled down to besiege and starve out the Pompeians.
 Recognizing this, the defenders resolved to try to break through the siege.

 When the Pompeians began their breakout attempt, heavy and brutal fighting ensued, with the escaping defenders suffering heavy casualties.
 Several Pompeians, many of them Lusitanians, actually managed to escape, but not Gnaeus Pompeius himself.
-Unable to walk due to his wounds and not transportable by horse or litter because of the local terrains' inaccessibility, he could not flee quickly enough and together with several of his followers remained behind.
+Unable to walk due to his wounds and not transportable by horse or litter because of the rough terrain, he could not flee quickly enough and together with several of his followers remained behind.
 With many Pompeians either gone or killed, the Caesarians then launched a renewed assault against the Pompeian position and overran the remaining defenders.
 Gnaeus Pompeius fled into a cave, but was discovered after some captives betrayed his hiding place, and, despite his wounds, fought to the death.